What You Need To Know About The EEF Tutoring Report

 The EEF has identified tuition as being one of the best evidenced interventions, with pupils making up to five months’ additional progress with one-to-one tuition and up to four months’ additional progress with small group tuition.

 It is essential that schools ensure tuition is effective and is having the desired impact, particularly with the many challenges involved, including staffing and budget.
 It is essential for school leaders to consider how time and resources are being dedicated to monitor and evaluate the tutoring provision being provided.
-Learn more about the funding options available for tutoring for schools using the links below.
+Learn more about the funding options available for tutoring in schools using the links below.

 The key principles of tutoring